Imprint: Century

 'Superb.
 This hysterically funny and moving memoir of an anti-social behaviour officer is a real eye-opener that hits all the right notes' FRANKIE BOYLE

-Anti-Social is the diary of a council worker whose job is to keep his community happy, or at least away from each other's throats.
-That's hard enough at the best of times but when government cuts mean that hospitals, social services and police are all at breaking point, the possibility of complete chaos is never far away.
+Anti-Social is the diary of a disillusioned local authority worker whose job it is to keep people happy, or at least away from each other's throats.
+That's hard enough at the best of times, but when your day features secret hoarders, violent disputes over dance music and litigious arms dealers, the total breakdown of local society is never far away.
+The only thing keeping it together are the chronically underfunded officers charged with patching the fraying threads of civilisation, and they have a hard enough time keeping themselves together.

-This is an urgent, timely but, most of all, hysterically funny true story of a life spent working with the people society wants to forget and the problems that nobody else can resolve.
-This book will make you laugh, cry and boil with rage within a single sentence.
+This is an urgent, timely but, most of all, hysterically funny memoir of a life spent working with the people society wants to forget and the problems that nobody else can resolve.
+This book will make you laugh, cry and boil with rage, all within a single sentence.

 'Laugh-out-loud funny.
 The delivery is punchy and the humour dark - think Irvine Welsh minus the Scottish vernacular' EXPRESS

-'Darkly comic ... think Adam Kay's This is Going to Hurt but with more dead bodies (and not just human ones) and an abundance of cat shit.
+'Think Adam Kay's This is Going to Hurt but with more dead bodies ...
 It's a gloriously cynical read but it's also sympathetic and deeply empathetic.'
 KATHY BURKE

 'Riveting and brilliantly written... a potent cocktail of heartbreak and horror; wickedly funny, wearily endearing and absolutely enraging' CAROLINE SANDERSON, Bookseller